 spear is very simple, befitting its vintage origins, and fits snugly in the right hand.
 It has a minor paint application around the "blade" of the spearhead.
 The axe is a bit more complex.
 It's a great Classics-ized version of his modern weapon.
 The entire thing is painted, with silver on the blade portions, teal highlights and orange throughout.
 The orange and teal paints are applied a bit sloppily, which was disappointing; why wasn't this molded in orange plastic?

-Whiplash has gotten some so-so reviews, and I have to admit I'm kind of surprised.
-With a surprising amount of new tooling, two weapons, an alternate modern head, and an articulated tail, I think Whiplash is one of the best regular-scale MOTUC figures.
-My interest in MOTU has been in a bit of low cycle lately - fear not, I'm not anywhere close to even considering dropping the line, I've just been focusing on some other interests lately - and while Orko, Prince Adam and Mo-Larr didn't do a whole lot to revive that interest, Whiplash did.
-He's a great, classic character, and now an excellent MOTUC figure.
+Whiplash has gotten a so-so reception from fans, and I have to admit I'm kind of surprised.
+With a surprising amount of new tooling, two weapons, an alternate modern head, and an articulated tail, Whiplash is one of the best regular-scale MOTUC figures.
+My interest in MOTU has been in a bit of low cycle lately - fear not, I'm not anywhere close to even considering dropping the line, I've just been focusing on some other interests - and while Orko, Prince Adam and Mo-Larr didn't do a whole lot to revive that interest, Whiplash did.
+He's a great, classic MOTU character, and now an excellent MOTU Classics figure.
 His only flaws are the oversized head, the loose left hand and some paint issues.